Aakarsh1506/JavaScript-Learning/README.md

 # JavaScript-Learning
-In this github repository, I will be uploading all the codes which I wrote during the time I will be learning JavaScript.
+In this github repository, I will be uploading all the codes which I will write during the time I will be learning JavaScript.

 Topics Covered Till Now:
 1. Basics